aLibraryEnthusiast/haxbox_tf2/README.md

 ## updater.cpp (finished)
 scans for updates and, if they're avalable, prompts you to download them
+### what it does
+ - reads from version_info.h for if tf2 has been updated, this programs version and if it got updated
+ - alerts user if their version is out of date and asks them to download the latest version

 # what needs to be done